Professor Emeritus, Associate Leader and Aquaculture Specialist, UAF

-My primary focus is to provide educational and technical assistance to Alaska's aquaculture industry.
-I also participate in applied research related to the industry.
+My primary focus has been to provide educational and technical assistance to Alaska's aquaculture industry.
+I have also participated in applied research related to the industry.

 My expertise is in salmon and shellfish aquaculture.
 In addition, I work with research and outreach efforts in the areas of harmful algal blooms; watershed education, monitoring, and rehabilitation; and water quality monitoring.
 With experience as an elementary school teacher, I dedicate effort to teaching whenever time is available to K–12 marine education.

 Since 1978, I have been engaged directly with supporting the Alaska aquaculture industry.
 Beginning as a trainer for salmon hatchery technicians with Sheldon Jackson College in Sitka, Alaska, I now enjoy the privilege of working with my former students has colleagues in the salmon ranching program.
 My shellfish effort began seriously in the mid-1980s and continues.
 I left Alaska for three years and worked developing a large volunteer effort to work on salmon habitat rehabilitation for the Oregon Department of Fish and Wildlife, and I bring that experience to my efforts in salmon habitat protection and restoration in Alaska.

 - Western Regional Aquaculture Consortium extension committee

 - M.S.
 Fisheries, University of Idaho

 - Blue mussel aquaculture for Kachemak Bay

 - Alaska oyster quality and marketing study